sniederb/funnel-travel-extension-base/README.md

 The extension will run in the JVM context of the funnel.travel, and as such will have available the runtime libraries provided by funnel.travel.

 * slf4j-api, Version 1.7.25
+** Use jcl-over-slf4j for an implementation in tests
 * ch.qos.logback, Version 1.1.11
 * com.google.code.gson, Version 2.8.2
 * com.googlecode.json-simple, Version 1.1.1